 Agronomic practices commonly used in olive growing include annual or biennial pruning operations.
 The amount of biomass resulting from the pruning operations is extremely variable depending on the variety, the training system, the density of plants per hectare, the pruning timing and the reference geographic area.
-Table 2 shows the average biomass values annually produced by pruning operations derived from existing literature (CARBIUS Project Report, May 2010; Facini et al., 2007; Sofo et al., 2004; Sofo et al., 2005).
+Table 2 shows the average biomass values annually produced by pruning operations derived from existing literature (Sofo et al., 2005; Canaveira et al., 2018).

-Generally, the resulting wood residues are burnt on site or chipped and released on the ground or underground.
-The pruning burned into the field must be considered as a carbon loss by the ecosystem, otherwise if these residues are left into the ground with mulch and fertilizer function, the carbon balance is improved.
-Another strategy for reduction of the gas emissions in the atmosphere is represented by the use of such residues for energy purposes instead of fossil fuels.
-This activity changes the destination use of annual waste generated by perennial tree crops compared from the Business as Usual (BAU) to the energy production.
-This change of use of prunings results in a reduction of use fossil fuels adoption with a consequent reduction of CO2 emissions in the atmosphere.
+Generally, pruning is burnt on site or chipped and released on the ground or underground.
+The pruning burned into the field must be considered as a carbon loss by the ecosystem, otherwise if these residues are left into the ground as mulch and fertilizer improve the carbon balance.
+Another strategy to reduce gas emissions in the atmosphere is the use of pruning for energy purposes instead of fossil fuels.
+This change of use of pruning results in a reduction of use fossil fuels with a consequent reduction of CO2 emissions in the atmosphere.